abdishakurali/garaad/waafipay.md

     }
 }
 3. Update Webhook
-You can update the url and description properties of an existing webhook.
+Adiga can update the url and description properties of an existing webhook.

 POST Request